BA English Language and Linguistics with Placement Experience

 In your final year, you will have the choice to either complete a dissertation or undertake a placement.

-As part of your degree, you can apply to study abroad for a semester – during spring or summer term of your second year – at one of our partner universities in Europe, Asia, the USA, Canada or Australia.
+As part of your degree, you can apply to study abroad for a semester – during your second year – at one of our partner universities in Europe, Asia, the USA, Canada or Australia.

 Visit the Study Abroad website for more information.